blueey2/linked-blog-starter-md/publish/Untitled.md

 Common types of ethernet cable used to connect different types of network devices such as computers to switches router to modems or similar scenarios
 Straight through cable
 Common types of ethernet cable used to connect different types of network devices such as computer to switches router to modems or similar scenarios
+Straight through cable
+Common types of ethernet cable used to connect different types of network devicves such as computer to switches router to modems or similar scenarios